-- Cover the dough with parchment paper (or aluminium foil) and fill with baking beans (I use dry lentils, works just as well).
+- Cover the dough with parchment paper (or aluminium foil) and fill with baking beans (or dried lentils or beans, a lot cheaper and works perfectly).

 - Bake the crust at 180C for approx. 15 minutes.
 The crust should now be able to keep its shape.